-Once connection has been established, the Remote Terminal station should ensure that the connection is maintained by transmitting a dummy data block or idle control sequence every two seconds.
-For further details see Section iv.
+Once connection has been established, the Remote Terminal mitting a dummy data block or idle control sequence every two ACKO sequence For further details see Section iv. station should ensure that the connection is maintained by transecond intervals mission' (EOT) character to close down transmission.
+Instead a flag character 'B' within the SRCB control is used.